KingGenius5/Macrosoft-Paint/README.md

 Macrosoft Paint brings the magic and joy of Microsoft Paint to the MacOS environment.

+More details and server-side maintenance on the way...

 ### Tools Used
 - __Frontend__ - [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/), [Bootstrap](https://getbootstrap.com/), [JavaScript](https://www.javascript.com/)